BlockchainCommons/Gordian/Envelope/Use-Cases/Data.md

 ### #1: Carmen Makes Basic Info Available (Structured Data)

-> _Problem Solved:_ Carmen wants to make basic user information available in a structured way.
+* **Use Case:** Carmen wants to make basic user information available in a structured way.
+* **Independence Benefits:** Carmen can make personal decisions about what data is distributed.
+* **Openness Benefits:** Data is distributed in a well-structured, self-describing manner.

 Carmen has used the internet long enough that she used to `finger` internet users to find basic information about them.
 Now she uses [WebFinger](https://www.rfc-editor.org/rfc/rfc7033) for even more details.
 However, she wants to be able to release her information in a more modular, privacy-preserving way.
 Thus, she begins to design "CryptFinger".

-When a user wants to find out information about `carmen@cryptfinger.com` they contact the `cryptfinger.com` cryptfinger server and request information about her.
+When a user wants to find out information about `carmen@cryptfinger.com` they contact the `cryptfinger.com` cryptfinger service and request information about her.
 This foundational design of CryptFinger isn't that different from WebFinger.
 It will allow a user to reveal their data in a structured way, including aliases, links, keys, and other information.
 The benefits of using CryptFinger over WebFinger will come as Carmen begins to use privacy-preserving techniques of authentication, elision, and proofs.
 But in the meantime, here's what a foundational CryptFinger response might look like:

 ```
 "carmen@cryptfinger.com" [